openshiro/botdevs.ai/app/views/about/body/en.md

 ### Working to help to solve the climate crisis

 Passion is critical in a good life and good work.
-It's increadibly rewarding to work for something positive.
+It's incredibly rewarding to work for something positive.
 The challenge can be scary and sometimes overwhelming but knowing we are working together and supporting each other gives us strength.
 There is amazing work being done every day and we want to be part of it.

 ### Thanks to Joe Masilotti at RailsDevs